Pantheon_5th_20180821_DSC_0025

 The Panthéon, Latin Quarter, Paris

-Get the full scoop on Paris in my Paris travel guide.
+Get more travel tips in my Paris travel guide.

 Place du Panthéon